oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/5-setup-oci-api-authentication/setup-oci-api-authentication.md

     ```

     At this point we will need the text we copied in the [previous task](#Task1:CreateanAPIkey).
 Please copy this text and paste it directly into the terminal window (On `Mac` use `Command + V`.
 On `Windows` use `Ctrl+V`).
     Most of the information we need already exists in the text we copied from the OCI console.
 The only value we need to update is the `key_file`.
-Remove all of the placeholder text (`<path to your private keyfile> #TODO`) and replace it with the full path of `API Key` file as espablished in the previos step (`~/.oci/[key file name].pem`).
+Remove all of the placeholder text (`<path to your private keyfile> #TODO`) and replace it with the full path of `API Key` file as established in the previous step (`~/.oci/[key file name].pem`).
     The final result should look similar to this:

     ![Final config file](images/final-config-file.png "Final config file")